f-charton/f-charton.github.io/about.md

 ---

 I am a research engineer in Meta AI, working on applying AI (and especially transformers) to problems of mathematics.
-This blog documents miscellaneous experiments, too small to fit on a paper, but interesting nevertheless.
-A description of our models and training procedures can be found [here](/models/).
+This blog presents unpublished results, not worth a research paper but interesting nevertheless.
+I intend to update it monthly (see [my twitter account](https://twitter.com/f_charton) for announcements).

+Each experiment documents an attempt to use transformers to solve a specific math problem.
+I usually document the problem, the data generation, and model evaluation procedure, the main results and a few lessons learned.
+I tend to use the same code base, derived from [this](https://github.com/facebookresearch/MathsFromExamples).
+I will open source it at some point in the future.
+A high level description of the models and training procedures can be found [here](/models/).

+### Why AI for maths?

 ### Publications on AI for Maths

 * [Deep learning for symbolic mathematics (2019)](https://arxiv.org/abs/1912.01412), with Guillaume Lample: transformers can learn to integrate functions, and solve first and second order ordinary differential equations ([code](https://github.com/facebookresearch/SymbolicMathematics)).
 * [Learning advanced mathematical computations from examples (2020)](https://arxiv.org/abs/2006.06462), with Amaury Hayat and Guillaume Lample: learning proposerties of differential systems, convergence at a critical point (aka the Spectral Mapping Theorem), controllability of overparametrized systems, integrability of some partial differential equations ([code](https://github.com/facebookresearch/MathsFromExamples)).
 * [A deep language model to predict metabolic network equilibria (2021)](https://arxiv.org/abs/2112.03588), with Amaury Hayat, Sean McQuade, Nathaniel Merrill and Benedetto Piccoli: predicting properties of transport graphs, existence of an equilibrium, and flows at the equilibrium.